Marcel Duchamp: Dada

 New York Dada had a less serious tone than that of European Dadaism, and was not a particularly organized venture.
 Duchamp's friend Francis Picabia connected with the Dada group in Zürich, bringing to New York the Dadaist ideas of absurdity and "anti-art".
 Duchamp and Picabia first met in September 1911 at the Salon d'Automne in Paris, where they were both exhibiting.
 Duchamp showed a larger version of his Young Man and Girl in Spring 1911, a work that had an Edenic theme and a thinly veiled sexuality also found in Picabia's contemporaneous Adam and Eve 1911.
 According to Duchamp, "our friendship began right there".
 A group met almost nightly at the Arensberg home, or caroused in Greenwich Village.
 Together with Man Ray, Duchamp contributed his ideas and humor to the New York activities, many of which ran concurrent with the development of his Readymades and The Large Glass.

 The most prominent example of Duchamp's association with Dada was his submission of Fountain, a urinal, to the Society of Independent Artists exhibit in 1917.
 Artworks in the Independent Artists shows were not selected by jury, and all pieces submitted were displayed.
-However, the show committee insisted that Fountain was not art, and rejected it from the show.
+However, the show committee insisted that Fountain was not art, and the work was suppressed from the exhibition, being placed behind a partition for the duration of the event.
 This caused an uproar among the Dadaists, and led Duchamp to resign from the board of the Independent Artists.

 Along with Henri-Pierre Roché and Beatrice Wood, Duchamp published multiple Dada magazines in New York—including The Blind Man and Rongwrong—which included art, literature, humor and commentary.

 When he returned to Paris after World War I, Duchamp did not participate in the Dada group.